 Online Journal Articles:

 For works published online, a Digital Object Identifier (DOI) may be available.
-It should appear after the volume and issue information.
-It should be introduced with a lower-case “dui” followed by a colon.
-If a Digital Object Identifier is not available, provide the web page address, or URL (Uniform Resource Locator).
+It should appear in the citation after the volume and issue.
+It should be introduced with a lower-case “doi” followed by a colon.
+If a Digital Object Identifier is not available, provide the web page address, or URL, and the date accessed.

 The format for an online article with a DOI is: